 What We Do

-The Teachers at the JPMC offer private music lessons on saxophone, flute, clarinet, recorder, piano, guitar, ukulele, bass, trumpet, trombone, French horn, baritone horn, violin, drums, and voice.
-We have eighteen student ensembles at various levels and musical styles.
+The Teachers at the JPMC offer private music lessons on saxophone, flute, clarinet, recorder, piano, guitar, ukulele, bass, trumpet, trombone, baritone horn, violin, drums, and voice.
+We have 20 small ensembles (student bands), some for adults, some for kids, at various levels and musical styles.

 We hire instructors for their talents as patient teachers who enjoy teaching complete beginners, as well as more advanced students, in the family-like atmosphere of the JPMC.
 We are a small school of about 200 students so we can take time to help students find the teacher or group that makes them happy.
 You can take just one private lesson or a session with an ensemble group and see how you like it with no obligation to continue or pay for more.

 We also get students who are interested playing in public.
-For more than thirty years our ensembles (student small bands) have been playing several times per year at our "Battle of the Student Bands" at Ryles' , one of the Boston area's best known jazz clubs, as well as at local arts festivals and other events.
+For more than thirty years our ensembles (student small bands) have been playing several times per year at our "Battle of the Student Bands" at Ryles', one of the Boston area's best known jazz clubs, as well as at local arts festivals and other events.
 Most of these groups are jazz ensembles, but we also have rock, blues, and Latin ensembles.
-The JPMC Student Saxophone Choir (two dozen or more saxophonists) plays out annually along with John Payne's quartet of top professionals.
-Most of these groups are composed primarily of adults.
-(Teenagers and preteens are allowed in if they are at the appropriate musical level.)

 AT NEARLY 60, A WOMAN FOUND POWER PLAYING ELECTRIC BASS